waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 ### End-User Requirements

 The user of my website will be a 18 year old who wants to track his workouts so he can see his progress over time.
-The user wants a way to see lists of the weight and reps he does on one exercise, they could do this via mobile phone or computer.
+The user wants a way to see lists of the sets he does on each  exercise, and be able to add and remove exercises from each workout, as well as add progress for each workout.
+They could do this via mobile phone or computer.
 Their IT skills are average so i will want the site to be intuitive to use but still styles in an appealing way that relates to the gym.

 ### Proposed Solution

-The proposed solution is a website for the user which allows him to Record his exercises and store that data so it can be seen in a table to show his progress over time.
-The website will also allow the user to select certain muscle groups before an exercise with pre loaded exercises instead of needing to re input it every time.
+The proposed solution is a website for the user which allows him to Record his exercises and workouts and store that data so it can be seen in a table to show his progress over time.
+The website will also allow the user to add and remove exercises from each workout, and then add progress to those workouts.

 -------------------------------------------------